itgalaxy/webfont/README.md

 ### `glyphTransformFn`
 Type: `function`
+Default: `null`

-If you need some transform it titles of CSS classes for your icons, you can use option glyphTransformFn with glyphs metadata object
+If you need transform glyph metadata (e.g. titles of CSS classes) before transferred in style template for your icons, you can use this option with glyphs metadata object.

 Example:
 ```